 Description:

-Network listening is presented in 3GPP document 36.922.
-It is described as a possible solution for synchronization when other solutions are not available and when HeNB synchronization is still considered mandatory despite the low power and high wall penetration loss (and ACIR in case of adjacent channels): “Network listening is one essential practical scheme, as it works when GPS doesn't work (e.g. indoors) and IEEE 1588v2 is not available”.
-The principle of the technique is described in 3GPP 36.922 §6.4.2: “The technique in which a HeNB derives its timing from a synchronized eNB or HeNB (which in turn may be GNSS-synchronized) is referred to here as "synchronization using network listening."
+Network listening is presented in 3GPP document TR 36.922 §6.4.2, and the corresponding signaling messages are specified in TS 36.413 §9.2.3.34 and TS 32.592 §6.1.1.8.1.
+It is described as a possible solution for synchronization when other solutions are not available and when HeNB synchronization is still considered mandatory despite the low power and high wall penetration loss (and ACIR in case of adjacent channels).
+As described in 3GPP 36.922 §6.4.2: “The technique in which a HeNB derives its timing from a synchronized eNB or HeNB (which in turn may be GNSS-synchronized) is referred to here as "synchronization using network listening."
 A HeNB that uses network listening (say HeNB1) may utilize a synchronization or reference signal from another eNB (say sync eNB) to derive its timing. […] The HeNB may periodically track one or more signals from the donor cell (e.g. Primary and Secondary Synchronization Signals, Common Reference Signal, Positioning Reference Signal) to maintain its synchronization.”

-At the time of this writing, the network-listening approach is restricted to the LTE technology.
-It has been successfully implemented and tested for single-operator single-hop LTE femtocell synchronization.
-This reference implementation uses the approach described in 36.922 §6.4.2.1.3.

 This over-the-air synchronization approach can also be used between different operators with multiple layers sharing the same band, not only for Femto, but also for other layers like Pico.
 When this approach is used between different operators, it is necessary for the new entry BS to receive all the possible interfering channels including other operators within the same band.
 Since only PSS, SSS and CRS signals are needed for setting up the synchronization, no subscription to other operators’ network is required as other information like synchronization stratum level could be obtained through standardization of MBSFN pattern.
 Test cases for synchronization with other channels in the same band can help to verify the cross-operator synchronization mechanism.

 The master is not required to be a macrocell connected to GNSS since the scheme allows for multi-hop femtocell-to-femtocell.
 However, the number of hops should not be too high in order to avoid accumulation of timing errors.
 3GPP has defined 4 levels of precedence (0 is high and 3 is low), which allow up to 3 hops (in TS-36.413 §9.2.3.34 [13]).
-The timing accuracy of macro eNB is about 50~300ns, for total N hop synch.
-Over the air, single hop timing accuracy should be within (3µs-300ns)/2N.
-For N=3, it means the single-hop accuracy must be less than 0.45µs.
 According to lab tests, the synchronization accuracy can be as low as 189ns, which shows the solution is technically feasible.